ubc-library-rc/dri-needs-assessment/index.md

 **_Regularly Offered/Asynchronus Training_**

-In addition to the indicated desire for localized training, focus group participants also indicated that having training offered regularly throughout the year would be very helpful (see Figure X.).
-A reason for this is that because graduate students arrive throughout the year, and not just at the beginning of the academic year, which then results in their missing training that may be of value.
-In this same line of discussion, it was also indicated that asynchronous or online training would be of value, as it would not only accommodate those who cannot make live training sessions, but can also act as a beneficial supplement to live training.
+In addition to the indicated desire for localized training, focus group participants also indicated that having training offered regularly throughout the year would be beneficial, as graduate students arrive throughout the year.
+In this same line of discussion, participants indicated that asynchronous or online training would be of value, as it would not only accommodate those who cannot make live training sessions, but is a beneficial supplement to live training.

 Figure X. Focus Group Quotes Regarding the Frequency of Training Offerings